frankiannelli/serverless-workshop/reference-notes.md

 if we go to api gateway we should see the new service

-let test the endpoint with postman by sending a get request
+let test the endpoint by sending a get request

 so serverless sets some defaults for the functions that we can overide. we can specify common properties at the provider level or at the function level